publicqi/simple-gradescope-api/README.md

 + `python3 alert_email_template2.py &`
 + Use 2 threads: one constantly updates dues and send email per 12 hours, the other send email only when the assignment has 12 hours left.

+## How to use in detail

+[**alert_email_template2.py**](https://github.com/publicqi/simple-gradescope-api/blob/main/alert_email_template2.py) is a wrapper for this tool and is the script I've been using on my server.
+I think you can deploy this on the csil server(if SMTP service is installed).
+Here's a little interpretation of this piece of code:

+There're two threadings `t1` and `t2`.
+Thread 1 runs a function calls `update_dues_per_12_hrs` and thread 2 runs `update_when_some_due_has_12_hrs_left`.
+They do exactly what the function names suggest.
+Inside the two functions, they update a global object called `dues`(a dict) and calls `send_email` to notify you.

+In `update_dues_per_12_hrs`, the thread will sleep 12 hours and run the update&send process.
+In `update_when_some_due_has_12_hrs_left`, the thread will sleep until any due has 12 hours left.
+You can read the detailed code yourself.

+As for how to deploy this, I simply runs `python3 alert_email_template2.py & `.
+The ampersand means "running background" in linux.
+I know there's better ways to deploy this like [supervisor](http://supervisord.org/), but I'm too lazy to use that.
+Also I implemented a `send_error_email` function to catch any Exception and send an email.
+Please let me know if that happened.

 ## PRs